École secondaire Jules-Verne: Athletics

 Teams are divided by age group: 7th grade team (grade 7), Bantam (grade 8), Junior (grades 9 & 10), and Senior (grades 11 & 12). École Secondaire Jules-Verne participates in the Greater Vancouver Independent Schools Athletics Association (GVISAA) for the majority of the sports except for track and field.
 For track and field, athletes compete with the Vancouver Secondary Schools Athletics Association (VSSAA).
-Jules-Verne has earned two first place titles in boys Junior and Senior soccer and one first place title in boys Senior hockey.
-Jules-Verne's boys Junior and Senior soccer teams have also made it to Provincials as well as the girls Senior volleyball team and some student athletes participating in Cross Country, Track and Field and Wrestling.